cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * Every remaining occurrence of target variable is replaced with the assigned value.

 Functions are located in the code using the entry and exit labels marked with function prefix.

+## Return value optimization

+Optimizes passing return values to callers.

+Function return values are carried by `__retval` variables instead of `__tmp` ones, because the original variable providing the return value -- `__fnXretval` -- might get overwritten during another function call before the return value is used.
+Optimizations of regular temporary variables are not applied to `__retval`s.

+This optimizer looks for a set instruction in the form `set __retvalX variable`.
+The `__retvalX` is expected to be used by one other instruction.
+The set instruction is removed and `__retvalX` is replaced by variable in the other instruction if the following conditions are met:

+1. The `__retval` variable is used in exactly one other instruction, which follows the set instruction (the check is based on absolute instruction sequence in the program, not on the actual program flow).
+Push and pop instructions aren't considered.
+2. The block of code between the `set` instruction and the other instruction is linear (doesn't contain jumps outside the code block -- function calls aren't considered).
+This shouldn't normally happen; if it does, it means the compiler works way different from what we expect here (essentially a loop in expression).
+3. The other variable is not modified in the code block.
+4. If the variable is a `__fnXretval`: the code block must not contain any function calls - not just calls to the `__fnX` function, but calls to any function - we don't know what may happen inside a function call.
+Call graph might be inspected to see whether a particular function call indirectly calls the `__fnX` function.
+5. If the variable is not a `__fnXretval`: the variable must not be volatile, and if it is global, the code block must not contain any function calls.

 ## Print merging